Choosing the best Spanish curriculum: 11 questions to ask

 You want the best Spanish curriculum.
 How do you choose?

 As a teacher or parent who wants the young children in your life to speak real Spanish to real people, you have a lot of choices to make.
 You’ll find an array of programs that claim to help you teach Spanish to children.
-How do you make the best choice?
+How do you know which is the best Spanish curriculum?

 As we’ve developed the Stories program, we’ve poured all we know about best practices in language learning and teaching into every piece of the program.
 We knew other programs didn’t have the elements we knew we wanted, so we created them.
 Here, let us help you understand what to look for as you choose the best curriculum to use.
 Briefly, below you’ll see a list of must-have ingredients in a high-quality Spanish curriculum for young children.
 We’re proud to say the Stories program meets every one.